 Save

-Keeping yourself dry when hiking in the rain is one thing.
-You can don waterproof pants and a jacket and you’ll probably be pretty comfortable.
-But what about all the precious gear in your backpack just waiting to get wet?
-Your down sleeping bag, your iPad, that pita bread, your dry clothes?
+Keeping yourself dry when hiking in the rain is one thing; just don a pair of waterproof pants and a jacket, and you’ll be pretty comfortable.
+But what about all the precious gear in your backpack just begging to get wet?
+Yep – I’m talking your down sleeping bag, charged iPad, that pita bread, those dry clothes?

-Most hiking backpacks come with a rain cover.
-It’s usually stowed in a small pocket at the bottom of the pack and unfurls covering the entire pack before being cinched in by elastic, around the harness.
-While rain covers won’t keep all the water out, they’re a handy first line of defence.
+Most hiking backpacks include a rain cover, usually stowed in a small pocket at the bottom of the pack.
+It unfurls and covers the entire pack, cinched in by elastic around the harness.
+While rain covers won’t keep all the water out, they’re a handy first line of defense.

-The downside of rain covers is they make accessing gear in the pack difficult and because they’re made of a lightweight material, can easily get snagged on foliage and rip.
-If your rucksack didn’t come with a rain cover you can buy one separately.
+The downside of rain covers is that they create a little more difficulty in accessing gear in your pack.
+As they’re made of a lightweight material, they can also get snagged on foliage and tear easily.
+If your rucksack didn’t come with a rain cover, you can buy one separately.

 Deuter Rucksacks come with inbuilt rain covers